michaelfester/docs/docs/reference/components/map-component.md

 ### Data

-Select the column from your data source that you’d like to use as the address.
+Select the column from your data source that you'd like to use as the address.

 ### Design